qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 #### Setup

-Before a Service Provider can provide services via Qiy he has to make the following preparations:
+Before a [Service Provider][Definitions Service Provider] can provide services via Qiy he has to make the following preparations:

     Describe the services and make these descriptions publicly available.
     Setup a State Handled Endpoint.
     (only for Data Providers:) Setup Service Endpoint(s).
     (only for Relying Parties:) Setup Data Reference Received-v2 Endpoint.
     Prepare the Computer systems to correctly produce authenticated requests.
-    Contact the Access Provider DigitalMe to whitelist the endpoints and receive a Qiy Node Credential and an API Key.
+    Contact the [Access Provider][Definitions Access Provider] DigitalMe to whitelist the endpoints and receive a [Qiy Node Credential][Definitions Qiy Node Credential] and an [API Key][Definitions API Key].
     Configure the computer system for the Qiy Node.
     Publish the Service Catalogue with Qiy.

 ##### Service Catalogue

-A Service Provider publishes the (data) service types it supports in his Service Catalogue, which consists of an array of urls for Service Type Descriptions with additional details, for example for the associated [Feed Request Endpoints][API Basics Documentation Service Provider Setup Endpoints Feed Request Endpoint], see Get service catalogue.
+A [Service Provider][Definitions Service Provider] publishes the (data) service types it supports in his Service Catalogue, which consists of an array of urls for Service Type Descriptions with additional details, for example for the associated [Feed Request Endpoints][API Basics Documentation Service Provider Setup Endpoints Feed Request Endpoint], see Get service catalogue.

 A Service Type Description can contain a list of urls for the description of the Operation Types of the service which are used in as value of the protocol-member in [Feed Requests][Feeds Request for feed].
 If the Service Type Description does not contain Operation Type Urls, the Service Type Description Url can be used instead.